 Experiencing the wonder of the Resurrection today

-And yet, an ever greater irony is that our eyes, in every generation, do see, in ways both marvelous and wonderful, the risen Jesus alive in this world.
-If it's true that we are indeed recreated through Christ's Resurrection, as O. Wesley Allen claims, then our beautiful, majestic, joyous Easter services in churches around the world are only an effort to give expression to the lived reality of encountering the presence of God in the risen Jesus not just this one morning but every morning of our lives, in every experience of death leading to new life, every experience of healing and grace, forgiveness and new hope.
+If it's true that we are indeed recreated through Christ's Resurrection, as O. Wesley Allen claims, then our beautiful, majestic, joyous Easter services in churches - throughout the centuries and around the world - have only been an effort to give expression to the lived reality of encountering the presence of God in the risen Jesus not just this one morning but every morning of our lives, in every experience of death leading to new life, every experience of healing and grace, forgiveness and new hope.

 Experiencing new life

 In many dramatic ways in the life of the church, we witness resurrection and experience new life, "see and hear and touch" the Risen Jesus, the Body of Christ alive and in love with this beautiful world.
 We see, and we believe.

 Resurrection isn't something that only happened a long time ago, something that we simply commemorate each Easter.
 In our day-to-day lives as the church in ministry, we put our hands on the wounds of this broken world, but we also proclaim and live the hope that sustains us in knowing that we are going to rise again, that everything is going to be all right in the end.